Here we go island hopping in El Nido, the northernmost region on Palawan and arguably the most known too.

 EL NIDO ISLAND HOPPING TOURS

-We opted for tour A to begin with on our first available full day, and we found an agency that sold it for 900 pesos/each (early November).
+We opted for tour A to begin with on our next available full day, and we found an agency that sold it for 900 pesos/each (early November).
 Tours leave at around 9 am and return before 5 pm.

 The next day we get to the meeting point where all tours leave from, it’s a loud mess with guides shouting “Tour A here!
-Tour C that way!” and some vendors trying to sell the usual water-shoes, pearls, snorkels, etc..
-It’s a lovely sunny day, one of the best we had in the Philippines so far, and when our boat gets going, we have in front of us all the amazing views we’ve been dreaming of: emerald waters, a hot sun, white bangka boats, mountainous limestone islands and sandy secluded beaches.
+Tour C that way!” plus some vendors trying to sell the usual water-shoes, pearls, snorkels, etc..
+It’s a lovely sunny day, one of the best we had in the Philippines so far, and when our boat gets going, we have in front of us all the amazing views we’ve been dreaming of: emerald waters, a hot sun, white bangka boats, rocky limestone islands and sandy secluded beaches.